aadamson/lisa-caffe-public/examples/LRCN_activity_recognition/README.md

 Please see http://www.eecs.berkeley.edu/~lisa_anne/LRCN_video for detailed instructions on how to reimplement experiments and download pre-trained models.

+Make sure frames/ is either the root of the file subpaths in the image files and sequence files or that frames/ is a sym-link to the real root.

 To run from EC2:
 From Cardinal, call
 ```bash